deadlyvipers/dojo_rules/introduction.md

-Hi my is Sebastian and I am glad to meet you... ^_^
+Hi, my name is Sebastian and I am glad to meet you... ^_^